codingcastor/cloud-resume-challenge/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # TODO
-- CloudFront for HTTPS
 - JS to call API Gateway
-- DNS from codingcastor.com
 - Tests